 Experts advise finding a larger hill to get adequate time for the battery to live.
 So, you need to run at least 500 meters to one kilometer or maybe slightly more.

-But, the speed of running should lie between 5 Km/h to 8 Km/h, with this speed your motorcycle will reach the coasting soon.
+But, the speed of running should lie between 5 Km/h to 8 Km/h, with this speed your dirt bike will reach the coasting soon.

 When You Should Bump Start?